torch2424/wasmboy/README.md

 [Application Link](https://wasmboy.app/)

 A full debugger meant for analyzing the internals of the gameboy.
-Great for HomeBrew Gameboy Development, or using as a reference point for building your own GameBoy emulator.
+Great for HomeBrew Gameboy Development, or using as a reference point for building your own GameBoy emulator. **See the gif at the top of the README for an example.**

 **Features**